ledanieln/WorldFactbookAnalysis/worldfactbookanalysis/README.md

 This project is a project exploring the CIA World Fact Book (WFB) dataset. (https://www.cia.gov/library/publications/the-world-factbook/)  I am using the CIA WFB API (https://github.com/iancoleman/cia_world_factbook_api) to pull recent and historical WFB data.

 I am currently looking at the changes in environmental issues and land use.
 This project assumes the WFB as a source of truth.
-My goals are to assess the accuracy of the data, and to see what insights can be gleaned from the dataset.
+My goals are to assess the accuracy of the data and to see what insights can be gleaned from the dataset.

 I will import the datasets produced using my ETL scripts into Tableau Public for visualization.